IBM/bee-travels-istio/README.md

    $ ./generate.sh
    ```

 5. Answer the prompts as seen below.
-For the **Database Connection URL**, replace `EXNTERNAL-IP` with the IP address from step 4.
+For the **Database Connection URL**, replace `EXTERNAL-IP` with the IP address from step 4.
 Repeat this step for the car and hotel services.
-   > NOTE: This code pattern will not use the flight service.
+   > NOTE: This code pattern will not use the flights service.
    ```
    Welcome to the Bee Travels Data Generating Script Please answer the following options to configure your data: